-Have you ever gotten up Thanksgiving morning to find your turkey isn’t completely thawed, or worse yet, you forgot to take it out of the freezer?
-As you sit there wondering how you can get the turkey thawed out in time, I know one thought will cross your mind, because it’s crossed all of ours when we’re in this situation…”Can I cook it frozen?”
+Have you ever gotten up on a Thanksgiving or holiday morning to find your turkey isn’t completely thawed, or worse yet, you forgot to take it out of the freezer?
+As you sit there wondering how you can get the turkey thawed out in time, one thought will surely cross your mind, because it’s crossed all of ours when we’re in this situation: Can I cook it frozen?

-The first thing you have to realize is that at this moment you are in damage control mode, so don’t even begin to think about how to inject your secret seasoning blend into it or figure out how to stuff it with Grandma’s cornbread stuffing.
-Remember, this isn’t about putting the best turkey you’ve ever eaten on the table, it’s about getting a delicious, COOKED turkey on the table.
+The first thing you have to realize is that at this moment you are in damage control mode, so don’t even begin to think about how to inject your secret seasoning blend into it or figure out how to stuff it with grandma’s cornbread stuffing.
+Remember, this isn’t about putting the best turkey you’ve ever eaten on the table, it’s about getting a delicious, cooked turkey on the table.

-Step #1 – Just stick it in the oven
+Step #1: Stick it in the oven.

-Preheat oven to 325 degrees F. Unwrap the turkey and place it on a rack in a shallow roasting pan or a baking sheet.
+Preheat your oven to 325ºF.
+Unwrap the turkey and place it on a rack in a shallow roasting pan or a baking sheet.
 You want a pan that has low sides so you can get good air circulation around the turkey.
-Place the turkey in the oven for 2 hours—and don’t peek.
+Place the turkey in the oven for two hours—and don’t peek.
 You want to keep as much heat in the oven as possible.

+To help with clean up later, try lining the pan with foil or a silpat.
 Since the turkey is basically a block of ice at this point, don’t worry about getting the bag of giblets and the neck out of the cavity.
 We’ll take them out a little later on.
 Also, don’t worry about seasoning the outside of the turkey with salt and pepper or brushing it with butter or oil.
 We’ll do this a little later as well.

-Step #2 – Take your first temperature
+Step #2: Take your first temperature.

 Often when a turkey is packaged, they will put the bag of giblets not in the cavity but in the neck area of the bird.
 By this point that area of the turkey should be thawed enough to remove it.
 The cavity should still be partially frozen so if a bag is in there don’t try to pull it out yet.
 There may also be liquid in the cavity you will want to remove with a baster.
-Don’t pour it over the turkey, though; just reserve it in a a glass bowl or measuring cup and use it to make gravy.
+Don’t pour it over the turkey, though; just reserve it in a glass bowl or measuring cup and use it to make gravy.